Eda Eltemur

 Eda Eltemur (born 11 April 1999) is a Turkish karateka.
 She won the gold medal in the women's 68 kg event at the 2022 European Karate Championships held in Gaziantep, Turkey.
-She is also a two-time medalist at the Islamic Solidarity Games and the Mediterranean Games.
+She is also a three-time medalist at the Islamic Solidarity Games and the Mediterranean Games.

 Career

 At the 2017 Islamic Solidarity Games held in Baku, Azerbaijan, she won the silver medal in the women's kumite 68 kg event.
 In 2019, she won the silver medal in the women's team kumite event at the European Karate Championships held in Guadalajara, Spain.

 She won one of the bronze medals in the women's 68 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
 She won one of the bronze medals in the women's 68 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

 She lost her bronze medal match in the women's 68 kg event at the 2023 European Karate Championships held in Guadalajara.